alexandreramosdev/subliminal-ai/content/blog/post-6/index.md

 ---
-title: Jose Garcia-balius On Video Games, Overcoming failure, And A Self-taught Career In Coding
+title: Post 6
-date: "2020-02-09"
+date: 2020-11-12
 description: Any business oriented towards creating a top of the line customer experience needs a competent and comprehensive customer service department.
-author: Ghani Pradita
+author: Alexandre Ramos
 hero: ./hero.png
-category: marketing
+category: Marketplace
 ---

 Any business oriented towards creating a top of the line customer experience needs a competent and comprehensive customer service department.
 In the past, offering a reliable phone number with an informed customer service team was enough …